 ok.
 Enough rambling.
 I'd better get to work and let you, as well.

-I would also like to personally thank everyone who prayed for us.
+I would also like to personally thank everyone who prayed for us and sent lots of love to us.
 (Please direct those prayers to the 178 million orphans on the planet.
-They need the prayers more than I do now.)
+They need the prayers more than I do.)

 Thank you for reading.

 I appreciate shares and I adore comments!
 Please share your thoughts.

 Uhh, I don’t know Joe but something tells me he’s intending to be the Daddy of a beautiful Latvian bride someday.
 (Gee, I wonder what kind of leiderhosen they’ll make him wear?)